ForEvolve/forevolve.github.io/_posts/en/2017-10-02-design-patterns-web-api-service-and-repository-part-11.md

 That said, integration testing does not imply testing the whole system; for example, you could verify the integration of only two components together if you'd feel the need to.
 It is all about combining the units and testing their interaction; making sure the system is working as intended.

-> If you remember my Lego block example, it is now time to take those blocks and build a castle with them.
+> If you remember my LEGO<sup>&reg;</sup> block example, it is now time to take those blocks and build a castle with them.

 Integration testing is an essential part of testing your software and should not be overlooked.
 I find integration testing (especially end-to-end testing) to be more concrete than unit testing since it allows you to make sure the system behaves as expected, from a user point of view (ex.: make sure that a call to the API does what it should).